KevzPeter/FirstCare/README.md

 ## What it does
 * On opening the app, it automatically finds and displays directions to nearest hospital to the user's location
-* Displays hospital's contact information and ambulance hotline
+* Displays hospital's contact information and ambulance help-line number
-* First aid information for various scenarios also displayed
+* First aid information for various emergency situations also displayed

 <img src="https://github.com/KevzPeter/FirstCare/blob/master/docs/firstcare.png" width="300" height="300" />